microcai/gentoo-zh/README.md

 * Every ebuild should be tested in every ARCH that it KEYWORDS for. if not, don't claim that you support that keyword.

+* If you are writing ebuild for a font, and you are using stantard font.eclass to install the font, I could grant an exception for the must-tested-in-every-ARCH rule.
+You could use something like

+  `KEYWORDS="alpha amd64 arm hppa ia64 ppc mips ~s390 ~sh sparc x86 ~x86-fbsd"`

+  But please don't abuse this exception.
+It must be a pure font package.